philipUBC/Wong-s-Benevolent-Association/pages/browse.md

 <b>Educational Resources</b>

 Teachers and students can find curated sets of documents and accompanying lesson plans on our Education page.
 These resources are designed to support curriculum-based learning about Chinese-Canadian history.

+---
+<b>Collection Highlights</b>

+- Official Documents and Correspondence （文牘存稿）
+- Collection of Correspondence from Various Sources （各方來函彙存）